You have no items in your shopping cart.

 * Also known as Octyl Methoxycinnamate

-* Please read TIA’s post on What Is It: Octinoxate Plus Other Sunscreen Ingredients and Are They Safe?
+* Please read TIA’s posts on What Is It: Octinoxate Plus Other Sunscreen Ingredients and Are They Safe? and Sunscreen: Myths, Truths and Alternatives.

 Octinoxate is an ester formed from Methoxycinnamic Acid and 2-Ethylhexanol that is used in sunscreens and other cosmetics to absorb and filter UV-B rays (but not UVA) and protect skin from sun damage.
 It is also used to reduce to appearance of scars (Wikipedia).
 Octinoxate is the most widely used UVB blocking agent in the skin care industry.